Back to The Triumph

 • reconciliation language that leaves contradiction untouched

-The triumph of Christ will not confirm those methods.
+The triumph of Christ will not confirm these methods.
 It will expose them.
-For that reason, the should not envy broad religious calm when it has been bought at the expense of Catholic integrity.
+The should not envy broad religious calm when it has been bought at the expense of Catholic integrity.

 Counterfeit peace cannot endure because it is not rooted in the Holy Ghost.
 Authentic unity belongs to the triumph of Christ because it is unity in what He has revealed and handed down.